 Yasmin developed a strong sense of justice at a young age.
 After growing up in a low income family in country Victoria, she was instilled with the desire to stand up for the disadvantaged and create a fairer Australia.
 Yasmin began her journey at 17 years old volunteering for several youth led NGOs.
 Through this experience, she realised the power of youth voice.

 In 2019, Yasmin was the youngest member of the Australian Financial Review 100 Women of Influence and Top 40 Under 40 Most Influential Asian Australians.
 She was also named ANU's 2020 Undergraduate Volunteer of the Year.

 WHAT CAN YASMIN PROVIDE FOR YOU?

-Yasmin's fresh and forward thinking take on leadership has led to her MC'ing and speaking at a number of high level conferences, appearing alongside figures like Jeffrey Sachs and Gillian Triggs.
-Yasmin has previously spoken about gender equality, how to future proof Australia and thinking like a global citizen.
-She has also facilitated government level workshops for young people.
+Yasmin's fresh and forward thinking take on leadership has led to her MC'ing and speaking at a number of high level conferences, appearing alongside figures like Jeffrey Sachs and Malala Yousafzai.
+Yasmin frequently speaks about the power of the youth voice, gender equality and why politics and businesses must embrace intersectionality to facilitate change.